 The programs are highly individualized and blend classroom instruction with laboratory work and a professional clinical field experience that offers students excellent hands-on experience in real world health care settings.
 As a profession, nurses have an important, influential role in health care delivery.
 As a nurse, you will derive satisfaction from knowing that you are able to support patients and their loved one through their lifespan.

-Prospective nursing students: If you wish to enter a spring 2018 nursing program, it is strongly advised that all admission requirements, including the A2 entrance exam, be completed by November 30, 2017.
+Prospective nursing students: If you wish to enter a Fall 2019 nursing program, it is strongly advised that all admission requirements, including the A2 entrance exam, be completed by June 30, 2019.

 The Associate of Applied Science Degree in Nursing (ADN) Program